itsdianamxn/WEBTech/README.md

-welcomePage.html is the first page to be accessed.
+welcomePage.php is the first page to be accessed.